Uninett/nav/NOTES.rst

-* The support for the old **PySNMP v2** and **PySNMP-SE** libraries (and consequently, the pure-Python **TwistedSNMP** library) has been removed, since they are outdated and do not provide the full feature set used by NAV and provided by our preferred library: :mod:`pynetsnmp`.
+* The support for the old **PySNMP v2** and **PySNMP-SE** libraries (and consequently, the pure-Python **TwistedSNMP** library) has been removed, since they are outdated and do not provide the full feature set used by NAV and provided by our preferred library: :mod:`pynetsnmp-2`.

 * There is no longer a dependency to the Python module :mod:`django-oauth2-provider`, as NAV's usage of this non-maintained module